kiksgold/Yoruba-language-club/ReadMe.md

 ### Target Audience:
 Our website is targeted at young parents, guardians who would like their kids to learn the yoruba language.

+#### User Stories:
+<p> The home page shows an image of kids studying, it gives potential parents of our age-groups and what we are all about including a link to our social media pages and navigation menu.
+Our about us pages has an image os kids studying, what we offer and our schedule, there is also a list of our social media pages and ofcourse our navigaetion menu for easy navigation of our pages.
+Our sign up page, is a call to action for parents to enrol in our program. </p>

 ## Wireframes
 ![Image Here](./docs/wireframes/homepage.png)